Managing your team in Chili Piper has never been easier.

 User Types and Permissions

-We have 3 user types in Chili Piper:
+We have three user types in Chili Piper:

 - Workspace admin

-Master admin user types are given the maximum permissions in Chili Piper.
-The first user to create your Chili Piper account will be a Master Admin by default, any subsequent admins will need to be enabled by this user.
+These users are given the maximum permissions in Chili Piper.
+By default, the first user to create your Chili Piper account will be a Super Admin.
+Any subsequent admins will need to be enabled by this user.

-You can enable a user as a Master Admin by switching the toggle to the on state under the Master Admin column:
+You can enable a user as a Super Admin by switching the toggle to the On state under the Super Admin column:

 Workspace admins have the following permissions: